knoxxs/knoxxs.github.io/_posts/2016/02/2016-02-05-startup-weekend-pitch.markdown

 > means: a pair of connected or corresponding things.

 - A one point network where both can come together to talk and connect
-- There relations can be scheduled and managed
+- Manages when and how they are connecting i.e. helping managing relations.
+- Removes the hassle and provides a direct medium to connect without any intermediary organisation.
-- A relation can sprout
+- Can sprout a relation

 ### Inspiration